Hendrix-CS/csci235/projects/avoid.md

 * Be sure to wire up the motors.
 * Attach and wire the ultrasonic sensor and two touch sensors.
 * Implement the following programs.
 All programs should end when the Escape button is pressed.
-  * ButtonMotor: Drives the robot forward when the Up button is pressed.
-Turns left when the Left button is pressed.
-Turns right when the Right button is pressed.
-Stops when the Enter button is pressed.
-Drives backward when the Down button is pressed.
   * ForwardBump: Drives forward unless a front-mounted bump sensor is hit.
 When it is hit, it stops moving.
 If the button is released, forward motion resumes.
   * BumpAvoid: Drives forward.
 When the left bump sensor is pressed, it turns left.
 When the right bump sensor is pressed, it turns right.
   * UltrasonicAvoid: Drives forward.
 When the ultrasonic value is too low, it turns left.